1. Home

 Fair allocation icon.

-Select the voting strategy you want to use
+Select the rating strategy you want to use

 • AcceptDeny: Students can vote for each choice, whether they would accept or reject it.